There are eight principles that guide workplace design, implementation and management.

 In any expansion, organisations should first maximise their current space before acquiring additional area.
 Some roles within an organisation may be able to work in a more flexible manner and may not need an assigned traditional desk for use throughout the day.
 If this type of new behaviour is supported by management, the current area could allow for staff growth without the need to lease additional space.

-By applying these principles, standards and guidelines, the culture of an agency will need to adapt and be encouraging of management and staff to try new ways of working and using space.
+By applying these principles, the culture of an agency will need to adapt and be encouraging of management and staff to try new ways of working with a high utilisation of space.